Rank fluctuations of matrix products and a moment method for growing groups: Introduction

 For later we define the \emph{size} of a signature

 and note also that the set of nonnegative signatures

 is just $\Y_d$.

 Unless $k(n)$ is chosen very carefully, there is a trivial obstruction to the convergence \eqref{eq:expos_cvg_intro}, which is that $\rank(G_n)$ is an integer while $\log_p k(n)$ is in general not.
 This is not just an issue with this example, but a general issue with convergence of finite fluctuations of $\rank(G_n)$ for other $G_n$, in fact with convergence of recentered $\Z$-valued random variables.
-We treat it in \Cref{thm:matrix_product_intro} by requiring that the fractional part of the shift $\log_p k(n)$ converges to some $\zeta \in [0,1]$, as $\zeta$ may then simply be subtracted off to obtain a $\Z$-valued random variable.
-This convergence of the fractional part can always be achieved by passing to a subsequence of $n$; this is not just a technical restriction, and one actually obtains a one-parameter family of related but nontrivially distinct limit random variables for different subsequences.
+We treat it in \Cref{thm:matrix_product_intro} by requiring that the shift $-\log_p k(n)$ converges\footnote{Such convergence in $\R/\Z$ is implied by convergence of fractional parts $\{\log_p k(n)\}=\log_p k(n) - \floor{\log_p k(n)}$ to the lift of $\bar{\zeta}$ lying in $[0,1)$.
+However, convergence in $\R/\Z$ is a more uniform statement and slightly more general, e.g. the sequence $.9,1.1,.99,1.01,\ldots$ converges in $\R/\Z$ but its fractional parts do not converge.} in $\R/\Z$ to some $\bar{\zeta} \in \R/\Z$, as this shift may then simply be subtracted off to obtain a $\Z$-valued random variable.
+This convergence modulo $\Z$ can always be achieved by passing to a subsequence of $n$.
+Passing to subsequences is not just a technical restriction, and one actually obtains a one-parameter family of related but nontrivially distinct limit random variables for different subsequences.

 \begin{defi} For $p$ prime and $G$ an abelian $p$-group, we write $n_{max}(G)$ to be the number of chains of proper subgroups $0 = H_0 \lneq H_1 \lneq \ldots \lneq H_k = G$ of maximal length $k=\log_p |G|$.
 For $d \in \Z_{\geq 1}$, and $\chi \in \R_{>0}$, we define $\cL_{d,p^{-1},\chi}$ to be the unique $\Sig_d$-valued random variable with moments given by